 Hasso-Plattner-Institut25 Jahre HPI

-The Fundamentals of Human-Centred Digital Health Applications (Sommersemester 2024)
+Well-being by Design: Human-Centred Approaches for Digital Health Applications (Sommersemester 2024)

 Dozent: Dr. Danielly De Paula (Design Thinking and Innovation Research)